Unni Web

 Pros: gives saving a clear mental model, supports cross-session behavior, ties web more directly to booking intent, and mirrors a pattern already proven on mobile as a key driver of conversion.

-Cons: uses limited navigation real estate and requires coordination with future app parity
+Cons: potentially uses limited navigation real estate and requires coordination with future app parity

 Do not change web; treat it as browse-only, hand off serious intent to app.